Gabrielle Enthoven: Early life

 Gabrielle Enthoven was born at 21 New Street, Spring Gardens, Westminster, London to William Govett Romaine (1815–1893) and Frances Pheobe Romaine, née Tennant (1822/3-1909).
 Enthoven's year of birth was incorrectly listed in the family Bible as 1870, a fact which Enthoven did not discover until her sixtieth birthday.
 On finding this out, Enthoven remarked: "Such a shock darling.
 I was giving a lovely party and John Gielgud and everybody was coming, and suddenly I discovered that I was not sixty at all, but sixty-two.
 Wasn't it awful?"

 Her father was Judge Advocate General in the Crimea and India, Legal Advisor to the Board of Admiralty, and Minister in Egypt.
 Much of Enthoven's childhood was spent abroad as she accompanied her father on trips to various postings in both India and the Middle East.
 In Egypt, Enthoven used to ride in her own carriage during state occasions and rode in the desert with Charles George Gordon On her father's retirement in 1879, the family returned to England, settling in a house named "The Old Priory" just outside Windsor, Berkshire where Enthoven lived until her father's death in 1893.
 Enthoven had never been educated at school, nor had she been tutored by a governess.
-As a result, she was fifteen years old before she could either read or write.
+As a result, she was fifteen years old before she could neither read or write.
 She could, however, as a result of her travels abroad, speak fluent Egyptian Arabic, Turkish, two Hindustani dialects, French, Italian, Spanish, and some German.